 Chafariz Do Vinho

-Owned by one of Portugal’s leading wine journalists, João Paulo Martins, this wine bar is an absolute amazing place.
+Owned by one of Portugal’s leading wine journalists, João Paulo Martins, this wine bar is an amazing place.
 Not just because the wine quality and the tapas selection, but also because of the stunning location.
 This bar is located inside an old water cistern that supplied the neighbourhood with fresh water.

 Located in the heart of Bairro Alto, one of my favorite areas in Lisbon, Alfaia is a great place to discover the variety and quality of Portuguese wines while tasting some delicious tapas.
 This wine bar is famous for the friendly owner Pedro Marques who is always present to suggest a surprising wine.